HatefDastour/hatefdastour.github.io/_publications/garshasbi2012stable2.md

 collection: publications
 permalink: /publication/garshasbi2012stable2
 date: 2012
-venue: 'Journal of Advanced Research in Dynamical and Control Systems'
+venue: 'Advances in Mathematical Modeling'
 paperurl: 'https://www.sid.ir/En/Journal/ViewPaper.aspx?ID=362946'
 citation: 'Morteza Garshasbi, <b>Hatef Dastour</b>, and Mehdi Jalalvand, A Stable Numerical Solution of an Inverse Moving Boundary Problem of Heat Conduction Using Discrete Mollification Approach, <i>Advances in Mathematical Modeling</i> 2 (1) (2012) 47–60.'
 ---
 <b>Abstract:</b>
-In this paper, we are mainly concerned with the numerical solution of a class of non-well posed semi-linear Cauchy problems for the heat equation.
-The noisy data are given at the boundary.
-A stable numerical method based on mollification scheme and marching method is developed to solve the proposed problem.
-The error of this method is analyzed and some numerical examples are investigated.
+In this paper the application of marching scheme and mollification approach to solve a one dimensional inverse moving boundary problem for the heat equation is investigated.
+The problem is considered with noisy data.
+A regularization method based on marching scheme and discrete mollification approach is developed to solve the proposed problem and the stability and convergence of numerical solution is proved.
+To show the ability and efficiency of the proposed method, some numerical experiments are investigated.

 [Download paper here](https://www.sid.ir/En/Journal/ViewPaper.aspx?ID=362946)